 - Wrapping Up

-Understanding the steps in the interview process will help your company standardize its interview process; leading to better, more qualified hires over the long term.
+Understanding the steps in the interview process will help your company standardize its interview process, leading to better, more qualified hires over the long term.

-Why is this the case?
+Why is the Interview Process Important?

 Below is a more detailed breakdown of every stage in the interview process.